alexrutz/flightgpt/COCKPIT_SYSTEMS.md

 The `CockpitSystems` dataclass aggregates all of the above panels so they can be updated from a single simulation snapshot.
 The snapshot also includes the current radio and transponder settings for external consumers.
+It now also exposes brake temperature information via the brake panel.